What is self-employed income tax?

 Tax bands, rates and allowances are different in Scotland – see our dedicated guide to find out what you'll pay.

 National Insurance for the self-employed

 The story is different when it comes to National Insurance contributions.
-Self-employed people pay a lower rate of National Insurance compared to employees.
+Self-employed people pay a lower rate of National Insurance compared with employees.

 Read our guide to find out all about self-employed National Insurance.

-You can get a head start on your 2017-18 tax return with the Which? tax calculator.
+File your 2021-22 tax return with the Which? tax calculator.
 Tot up your tax bill, get tips on where to save and submit your return direct to HMRC with Which?.